-Before visiting Seoul, South Korea, read here some practical information to help in planning the trip.
+Before visiting Seoul, South Korea, read here some practical information to help in planning your trip.

 The language spoken in South Korea is Korean.
 At times, it may be difficult to communicate in English, so you are advised to have access to a translator app and have internet on your cell phone; it is recommended to have roaming enabled or to purchase a local mobile SIM card upon arrival in the country.